-The day after giving birth to my second baby, I was sitting up in my hospital bed breastfeeding my newborn when a nurse came into my room to check on me.
-As she walked over to me, routinely asking if I needed any help with getting the baby to latch, I saw her face relax into a smile as she said, “Oh, well, you’ve got this covered.
+The day after giving birth to my second baby, I was sitting in my hospital bed, breastfeeding my newborn, when a nurse came into my room to check on me.
+As she walked over to me, routinely asking if I needed any help getting the baby to latch, I saw her face relax into a smile as she said, “Oh, well, you’ve got this covered.
 You must have done this before!”
 She was right.

-The noticeable contrast between how she first approached me, in anticipation of the hurdles she thought she would need to help me navigate, versus her calmness and delight at seeing that I had it under control, was similar to the contrast I felt between my first and second baby.
+The noticeable contrast between how she first approached me, in anticipation of the hurdles she thought she would need to help me navigate, versus her calmness and delight at seeing that I had it under control was similar to the contrast I felt between my first and second baby.
 With my first, I timidly and self-consciously asked for help to try to nurse.
-With my second baby, I eagerly scooped him up on my own and confidently helped him to latch for the first time.
-I was so much more confident in myself, and that gave me great joy.
+With my second baby, I eagerly scooped him up and confidently helped him latch for the first time.
+I was much more confident in myself, which gave me great joy.

 Second baby, more confidence.

-My second baby gave me the chance to experience all of the firsts I had all over again in a different light.
-Being his mom showed me how much I could get through, grow, and learn even from situations that feel challenging to me.
+My second baby allowed me to experience all the firsts I had all over again in a different light.
+Being his mom showed me how much I could get through, grow, and learn even from challenging situations.
 They say practice makes perfect.
 Well, I wouldn’t say I am a perfect mom.
 But certainly, the practice made me better.
 Seeing myself going through those motions the second time in a stronger way and from a stronger place made me a better mom.

-The first time around, I was riddled with so much self-doubt and fear.
+The first time around, I was riddled with self-doubt and fear.
 My second baby healed that trauma.
 Having had practice with my first, going through it for a second time filled me with confidence and strength that built me into a much sturdier version of myself.
-This gave me the chance to step into my power as a mother.
-Now I could give so much more to my children.
+This gave me a chance to step into my power as a mother.
+Now I could provide so much more to my children.

 I held my new daughter hesitantly and fearfully, treating her like a porcelain doll.
-My second baby gave me the chance to truly enjoy those first moments holding a newborn and hungrily kissing and cuddling him.
+My second baby allowed me to truly enjoy those first moments holding a newborn and hungrily kissing and cuddling him.

 I was petrified of making mistakes.
 My second baby taught me that the things I did “wrong” would still turn out alright.